mullvad/mullvadvpn-app/docs/security.md

 normal network rather than through the VPN, these rules would block them from leaving.
 So rather than failing open, meaning if the tunnel fails your traffic leaves in other ways, we fail closed, meaning if the packets don't leave encrypted in the way the app intends, then they can't leave at all.
+However, to help the app get a working connection, an exclusion rule for reaching Mullvad's server - this

 Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [error] states prevent leaks via firewall rules.